jirrian/itp-blog/_posts/2017-10-5-Arizona-Speaker.md

 ---

 ![alt text](https://raw.githubusercontent.com/jirrian/jirrian.github.io/master/images/introfab/arizonaSpeaker/finished.jpg)
 I made an Arizona can into a speaker.
-I wanted to be able to hold the can like I would normall hold an Arizona while playing music on it.
+I wanted to be able to hold the can like I would normally hold an Arizona while also playing music on it!
 Since this assignment focused on enclosures (and not whatever's inside), I took apart a cheap store bought rechargable bluetooth speaker and used its components.

 I planned on cutting a hole at the top of the can where the speaker would point out.
 This hole had to be smaller than the speaker, creating a rim where the edge of the speaker could rest ontop.
 Then, I would lasercut a surface to go on top and secure it with screws going down into the top of the can.
 Rough sketches: